9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 Some insurers cover more definitions, while other insurers, not as much.
 Certain insurers are also more lenient.

-For example, HSBC Life’s Life Treasure gives you the option to claim for TPD if you are unable to carry out 2 of the 6 ADLs.
+For example, AXA’s Life Treasure allows you the option to claim for TPD if you are unable to carry out 2 of the 6 ADLs.

-Even if TPD coverage is not your highest priority, it’s good to familiarise yourself with your plan’s definitions so you know what you’re eligible to claim.
+Even if TPD coverage is not your highest priority, it’s good to familiarise yourself with your plan’s definitions so you’re aware of what you’re eligible to claim.

 Apart from the limited pay option, some insurers allow you to choose to pay off your premiums by a certain age.
 However, this option is not as common.